CityOfPhiladelphia/phila.gov/wp/wp-content/plugins/media-library-assistant/readme.txt

 * <strong>Language-specific filtering</strong> of the <code>[mla_gallery]</code> and <code>[mla_tag_cloud]</code> shortcodes.
 * <strong>Media/Assistant submenu table enhancements</strong> for displaying and managing item translations.
 * <strong>Term Assignment and Term Synchronization</strong>, to match terms to language-specific items and automatically keep all translations for an item in synch.
+* <strong>Term Mapping Replication</strong>, to manage the terms created when mapping taxonomy terms from IPTC/EXIF metadata.

 <strong>Items, Translations and Terms</strong>